 Migrant Farmworkers Project engages the seasonal farmworkers, farmers, community partners, and volunteers to work together.
 The Project provides the seasonal workers access to needed services to address their holistic needs including physical, mental, emotional and spiritual.
 Migrant Farmworkers Project builds welcoming relationships and spaces with seasonal workers.

 Specifically, the Project engages the migrant farmworkers’ community by operating several programs including Bikes for Farmworkers; grocery bag drop-offs, health clinic with translators; clothing bank and welcome kits; as well as spiritual, liturgical and pastoral care in Spanish.

-The Project is presently hosted in three parishes: St. Alban’s Beamsville, St. John’s Jordan and Christ Church McNab Niagara-on-the-Lake.
+The Project is presently hosted in two parishes: St. Alban’s Beamsville, St. John’s Jordan.

 We are all connected.